ItsY8S/capstone/docs/readme.md

 ## Brief

 Artist Store targets young artists that want to quickly get a store up and running without much technical knowledge.
 It makes it easy to add your products, and set tour exclusive merchandise.
-To be continued...

-The Brief is an executive summary of all elements listed within.
-This should boil down to one long paragraph, devoting one to two sentences to each of the sub-sections defined.

 ### Audience